Torkit0/chat_log_twitch/README.md

 ### Prerequisites

-  You need a computer or server running Linux OS (I have not tried on Windows)
+  You need a computer or server running Linux OS

 ### Installing